ibm-messaging/mq-container-mft/mft-containers/README.md

 	The additionalProperties section allows additional properties to be set in the agent.properties file before an agent is starts.
 The names of the properties and their values must match the properties documented here https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.2.0/com.ibm.mq.ref.con.doc/properties.htm.

 	The resourceMonitors section allows you to specify name of the xml file containing resource monitor definition.
 The xml file must be located on a persistent volume.
+The xml file can be created using fteCreateMonitor command on your system and then copied to persistent volume.
+More details on fteCreateMonitor can be found here: https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.2.0/com.ibm.mq.ref.adm.doc/create_monitor_cmd.htm
     ```

 	The following is an example of an agent configuration JSON file